-Statement of Financial Capability - This is your description of your capability to meet vour project financial obligations In with accordance the project funding schedule.
+Statement of Financial Capability - This is your description of your capability to meet your project financial obligations In accordance with the project funding schedule.
 Your Project Manager can provide an example statement.
 A model bond consultant's letter in support of a statement is in paragraph 6-187 of the "Planning Guidance Notebook".